nileio/TV_strategynotifier/README.md

 * Add your websocket server information in the script and save it,
 * open any chart in TradingView and add a Strategy, configure the strategy and ensure it runs for forward testing too.
 * Make sure the script is loaded.
 It will be indicated by your extension if the script is loaded in the page or not.
-You can also determine if the script is loaded if you check the Strategy tab in TradingView, a button show show up which let you enable push notifications to the configured websocket server.
+You can also determine if the script is loaded if you check the Strategy tab in TradingView, a button should show up which lets you enable the notifications to the configured websocket server.
 Note the script is configured to be automatically loaded for this website pattern https://www.tradingview.com/chart* , modify it as needed.
 * Enable the notifications by clicking the button and your configured websocket server should now start recieving the data as they arrive.

 # Output